home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 status = bridge.status()
 ```

-### 5. Limit platforms included in initial pull request
+### 5. Make your pull request as small as possible
-Large pull requests mean there is a larger chance of finding problems that need to be addressed, and more code that needs to be reviewed between every requested change.
-If your new component will have multiple platforms, try and limit your initial pull request to a single platform.
-Once the initial component is merged, you can submit additional PRs for the remaining platforms.
-This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new feature in sooner.
-Pull requests containing large code dumps will not be a priority for review.
+Keep a new integration to the minimum functionality needed for someone to get value out of the integration.
+This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new integration/features in sooner. **Pull requests containing large code dumps will not be a priority for review and may be closed.**
+- Limit to a single platform
+- Do not add features not needed to directly support the single platform (such as custom services)
+- Do not mix clean-ups and new features in a single pull request.
+- Do not solve several issues in a single pull request.
+- Do not submit pull requests that depend on other work which is still unmerged.

 ### 6. Event names
 Prefix component event names with the component name itself.
 For example, use `netatmo_person` instead of `person` for the `netatmo` component.

+### 7. Tests
+Strongly consider adding tests for your component to minimize future regressions.